zammad/zammad-documentation/admin/console/working-on-users.rst

 You need to find the user ID of the user first for this.

-Set admin rights for user
+Set Admin Rights for User
 -------------------------

 Don't have access to Zammad anymore?
 Grant yourself or another user